 Tender Writing, Bid Writing, Proposal Writing, RFT, RFP – So Many Names!

 A Tender is a formal, structured invitation to suppliers to submit a bid or proposal to supply products or services.
-Tenders have may different names:
+Tenders in Australia have many different names:

 - Request for Tender (RFT)